marijnh/Eloquent-JavaScript/16_game.md

 When you have that working, there is something else you could try.
 The way we have been registering keyboard event handlers is somewhat problematic.
-The `arrows` object is currently a global binding, and its event handlers are kept around even when no game is running.
+The `arrowKeys` object is currently a global binding, and its event handlers are kept around even when no game is running.
 You could say they _((leak))_ out of our system.
 Extend `trackKeys` to provide a way to unregister its handlers and then change `runLevel`